infaloom/nursery/README.md

 ## Repository layout

-- `pulumi/` – infrastructure stacks and helper scripts.
+- `pulumi/` – infrastructure stacks.
 - `ansible/` – host initialization, k3s install, and supporting playbooks.
 - `k8s/` – Helm values and manifests for cluster add-ons.
 - `docusaurus/` – source for the public documentation site.
 - `scripts/` – helper utilities for exporting configs and environment variables.

-Refer to the docs site for deeper walkthroughs of each area.
+Refer to the docs site for walkthroughs of each area.

 ## Licensing